• Skip to primary navigation

 Notes

-• Use room temperature ingredients.
-To ensure that the frosting mixes together smoothly, make sure that the butter is at room temperature before starting.
+• To ensure that the frosting mixes together smoothly, make sure that the butter is at room temperature before starting.

 • Storing: Store the finished fruit pizza sugar cookies in an airtight container in the refrigerator for up to 5 days.